JuliaAstro/EphemerisSources.jl/lib/HorizonsEphemeris/docs/src/index.md

 While `HorizonsAPI.jl` provides a precise interface which matches the JPL Horizons API, `HorizonsEphemeris.jl` provides a more user-friendly way to request solar system ephemeris data.
-At this time, only Cartesian state vector ephemeris data is available through the `HorizonsEphemeris.jl` interface.
+Cartesian state vectors, osculating orbital elements, and observer tables are all available through the `ephemeris` method; choose between them with its `type` keyword argument.

 !!! warning
     This project is not affiliated with or endorsed by NASA, JPL, Caltech, or any